wasabia/react_webpack_rails/README.md

 ## Usage
 ##### Check [docs](https://github.com/netguru/react_webpack_rails/tree/master/docs) for detailed api description.
-### to use hot-reloading add partial in your application.html.erb to <body> (it's not needed when you want to use just webpack in watch mode without hot-reloading):
+### to use hot-reloading add partial in your application.html.erb to `<body>`:
+(it's not needed when you want to use just webpack in watch mode without hot-reloading)
 ```erb
 <%= render 'layouts/react_hot_assets' %>
 ```